New Hampshire Criminal Records

 New Hampshire Arrest Records

 An arrest record is an official document providing information about a person questioned, apprehended, taken into custody, or placed in detention.
-They are held for investigation and/or charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.
-In New Hampshire, a person is arrested once they commit a misdemeanor amounting to a minor of an act as a breach of the peace or they commit a felony where there are reasonable grounds to believe they committed the crime, Rights & Responsibilities of Citizenship
+It may also include information on an individual held for investigation and/or charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.
+In New Hampshire, a person is arrested once they commit a misdemeanor or if they commit a felony where there are reasonable grounds to believe they committed the crime.

 New Hampshire Arrest Warrants